Court Records Search

 Standards for Access to Electronic Court Records

 The Florida Supreme Court established specific guidelines and authorized the Martin County Clerk of the Circuit Court and Comptroller to provide the public with electronic viewing of court records, indexes and dockets, as well as non-confidential document images through a pilot project as authorized by Florida Supreme Court Administrative Orders AOSC14-19, AOSC15-18 and AOSC16-14.
 As of July 1, 2015, anonymous electronic viewing of court records, indexes and dockets, as well as non-confidential document images is authorized through this website.
 In April 2019, AOSC19-20 was issued, adopting revisions to the standards and matrix.
-The Court issued AOSC20-108, on November 20, 2020, adopting the amended Standards for Access to Electronic Records and the amended Access Security Matrix.
+On September 3, 2021, the Court issued AOSC21-45, adopting the most recent amendments to the Standards for Access to Electronic Records and Access Security Matrix.

 Florida law restricts access to some cases, documents, and information based on the record and the user.
 For example, Florida law prohibits public access to juvenile records.